The future of financing space development

 Now that more commercial companies are involved, making it easier and more cost-effective to get into low Earth orbit, momentum should continue to build, Haug said.

-Both Moellenberg and Haug pointed to legislation to amend IRS Code 142, which tax exempts a facility bond used for things like airports, facilities furnishing water, sewage facilities, mass community facilities, high-speed intercity rail facilities, etc., according to the IRS.
+Both Moellenberg and Haug advocated for legislation to amend IRS Code 142, which tax exempts a facility bond used for things like airports, facilities furnishing water, sewage facilities, mass community facilities and high-speed intercity rail facilities, according to the IRS.

-Moellenberg uses the AFA vistor’s center project, pointing to the fact they leased the land from the federal government.
+Moellenberg used the Air Force Academy visitors center as an example of creative financing, saying the project leased the land from the federal government.

-“(Section) 142 allows private entities to won businesses, generally on airport sites, where you’re actually running this business, but you can use taxes to finance the facilities,” Moellenberg said.
+“(Section) 142 allows private entities to own businesses, generally on airport sites, where you’re actually running this business, but you can use taxes to finance the facilities,” Moellenberg said.

 “There are all sorts of creative things that we can do to get into this big market,” Moellenberg said.

-“You financed the phone company, now we want to be able to fiancé that satellite system as infrastructure,” Haug said.
-“If this industry continues to do things that brings value terrestrially to mass markets, whether it’s enhancement or whether it’s processing better date, who knows what’s even further down the line.”
+“You financed the phone company.
+Now we want to be able to finance that satellite system as infrastructure,” Haug said.
+“If this industry continues to do things that brings value terrestrially to mass markets, whether it’s enhancement or whether it’s processing better data, who knows what’s even further down the line.”